UPDATE: We had an amazing pilot program this August and will be updating this page soon with some more info on what’s coming next year!

-National Youth Science Academy and Science Adventure School are combining forces to create an exciting new opportunity for WV youth!
+National Youth Science Academy and Science Adventure School have combined forces to create an exciting new opportunity for WV youth!

 National Youth Science Academy has decades of programming under our belt specializing in introducing students from all over the globe to the exciting opportunities to learn here in WV.
-Science Adventure School specializes in outdoor -adventure education and positive youth development having served almost 4000 youth since 2019.
-Together, we’ll be uniting our high-impact programming with WV’s greatest natural places to form a seven-day adventure and experience of a lifetime for thirteen youth rising to 5th or 6th grade in WV.
+Science Adventure School specializes in outdoor adventure education and positive youth development having served almost 4000 youth since 2019.
+Together, we unite our high-impact programming with WV’s greatest natural places to form a seven-day adventure experience of a lifetime for rising 5th and 6th graders in WV.

 What will we do at OWL?